iamvery/iamvery.github.com/_drafts/ruby-blocks-are-not-a-thing.md

 ```

 There it is, a proc.

-### I lied a little...

-This post seems to be saying that "a block is just a proc".
-Well, not exactly.
-When you invoke the block argument using the `yield` method, Ruby is able to optimize the block call pretty significantly.
-Check out these benchmarks. http://mudge.name/2011/01/26/passing-blocks-in-ruby-without-block.html

-Even so, as far as I can tell, a _block_ is not a "thing" in Ruby.
-That is there is no way to refer to it as an object in your code without explicitly converting it to a proc.

-## Conclusion

-So to answer the question "what is a Ruby block?".
-It's just the _syntax_ for the special type of argument that is used to define the behavior of a proc.
-The only way for you to interact "directly" with a block at all is with the `yield` method, but if you wish to pass them around you've got to convert it to a proc for reference.
-And this [may be slow][slow-proc].

-### Oh yeah, and...

-One last bit, as far as I can tell the explicit block argument syntax `&b` is just sugar for `b = Proc.new`.
+As far as I can tell the explicit block argument syntax `&b` is just sugar for `b = Proc.new`.
 We can illustrate that with this method.

 ```ruby